-Before grants can be awarded funds and receive an executed contract under the Proposition 64 Public Health and Safety Grant Program, Cohort 3, the applying local jurisdiction (and all jurisdictions within a collaborative proposal) must assure they do not ban the following activities.
+Before grants can be awarded funds and receive an executed contract under the Proposition 64 Public Health and Safety Grant Program, the applying local jurisdiction (and all jurisdictions within a collaborative proposal) must assure they do not ban the following activities.
 Below is sample assurance language that, at a minimum, must be included in the Letter of Eligibility submitted to the Board of State and Community Corrections.

-As an applicant, our jurisdiction(s) does not ban (i.e., prohibit, forbid, or bar):

-- □ All indoor commercial cannabis cultivation (including mixed light cultivation) Regulation(s), ordinance(s), and or amendment(s) to our local government charter(s) that ensure the above are true- <provide information including enacted/effective date(s)>. - $\hfill \mbox{ All outdoor commercial cannabis cultivation }$

-Regulation(s), ordinance(s), and or amendment(s) to our local government charter(s) that ensure the above are true- sprovide information including enacted/effective date(s).

-□ Establishment of business(es) licensed under Division 10 of the Business and Professions Code

-Regulation(s), ordinance(s), and or amendment(s) to our local government charter(s) that ensure the above are true- <provide information including enacted/effective date(s)>.

-$\hfill\square$ Operation of businesses licensed under Division 10 of the Business and Professions Code

-Regulation(s), ordinance(s), and or amendment(s) to our local government charter(s) that ensure the above are true- <provide information including enacted/effective date(s)>.
+As an a applicant, our jurisdiction(s) do es not b an (i.e ., prohik oit, forbi d, or bar): : ndoor commercial cultivation (Regulation(s), ordinance(s), charter(s) that ensure the enacted/effective date(s)>. and or ame ndment( (s) to our local ndoor personal cultivation (inc Regulation(s), ordinance(s), charter(s) that ensure the enacted/effective date(s)>. and or ame ndment( (s) to [ outdoor commercial cultivation Regulation(s), ordinance(s), charter(s) that ensure the enacted/effective date(s)>. and or ' ' outdoor personal cultivation Regulation(s), ordinance(s), charter(s) that ensure the enacted/effective date(s)>. ' ' Profess I ablishment of business(es) sions Code Regulation(s), ordinance(s), charter(s) that ensure the enacted/effective date(s)>. and or ame ndment( (s) to our local gov ernment □ Ope Code eration of businesses licensed l under D Divisio n 10 of the Bu siness an d Pro fessions Regulation(s), ordinance(s), charter(s) that ensure the enacted/effective date(s)>.